How to make CBD oil taste better

 CBD and chocolate are a match made in heaven, it’s no wonder you can already find CBD oils with this flavor on the market.
 The bitterness of hemp actually compliments the taste of chocolate.

 While you might not want to use this method every day to take your CBD dose.
 You’ll find that adding a piece of chocolate under your tongue and then adding your CBD drops afterward is the best way to try this method.
-This works best if the chocolate is room temperature, so it melts in with the oil.
+This works best if the chocolate is at room temperature, so it melts in with the oil.

 4 Make your own capsules